tinylib/synapse/README.md

 }
 ```

+## Project Status

+Very alpha.
+Expect frequent breaking changes to the API.
+We're actively looking for community feedback.

 ## Suported Protocols

-The following protocols are explicitly tested and
+The following protocols are explicitly tested and supported:
-explicitly supported:

  - TCP
  - UDP